section-engineering-education/engineering-education/content/articles/custom-decorators-in-django/index.md

 - Line 3 is to import xhr_request_only from the decorators module.
 - Line 4 is to import verification_required from the decorators module in the accounts application.
-- The built-in require_POST decorator has been used on the post_vote_view to ensure  that it only accepts the POST request method.
+- The built-in require_POST decorator has been used on the 'post_vote_view' to ensure  that it only accepts the 'POST' request method.
 - Our custom decorators; verification_required & xhr_request_only have also been used to serve their purpose.
 - You can see that multiple decorators can be stacked, i.e use more than one decorator for a single view.
 - request.body returns a byte.
 We will need to decode the byte inorder to get the dictionary.
 The decoding process returns a string and json.loads converts it to a dictionary.
 Hence, the reason why we import json in line 8 and make use of json.loads in line 18.